redux-saga/redux-saga/docs/api/README.md

 If the result is a Promise, the middleware will suspend the Generator until the Promise is resolved, in which case the Generator is resumed with the resolved value. or until the Promise is rejected, in which case an error is thrown inside the Generator.

+If the result is not an Iterator object nor a Promise, the middleware will immediately return that value back to the saga, so that it can resume its execution.

 When an error is thrown inside the Generator.
 If it has a `try/catch` block surrounding the current `yield` instruction, the control will be passed to the `catch` block.
 Otherwise,